themoos/essential-moos/Essentials/pShare/readme.md

 - `cmd = Output , src_name = X?, route = localhost:9021`
 - `cmd = Output , src_name =T, dest_name = TT, route=192.3.4.5:9832`

+Every time a share directive is processed the maximum number of shares permitted allowed and the share duration is reset (if of course these parameters are specified)

+So concretely sending
+- `cmd = Output , src_name =T, dest_name = TT, route=192.3.4.5:9832, max_shares=7, duration = 5`
+and then 2 seconds later sending
+- `cmd = Output , src_name =T, dest_name = TT, route=192.3.4.5:9832, max_shares=3, duration = 15`
+will result in a share configured to last at most 15 seconds and at most, 3 shares of a varibale called T, which is reposted as a variable called `TT` on `route=192.3.4.5:9832`

 ---
 *NOTE*

-The ability to dynamically instigate shares turns out to be very useful if you don’t know what needs to be shared whenpSharefirst starts and that only gets figured out by other processes.
+The ability to dynamically instigate shares turns out to be very useful if you don’t know what needs to be shared when `pShare` first starts and that only gets figured out by other processes.

 ---